Explaining the bid and ask price in the foreign exchange market

 To put it simply, brokers aggregate various prices from liquidity providers and offer the best possible prices to their clients.

 The ask is a selling price offered by a seller for an asset.
 Both bid and ask prices are created using limit orders.
 Limit orders are order types that enable traders to buy or sell assets from a predetermined level.
-However, if price fails to reach that level, the order will not get filled.
+However, if the price fails to reach that level, the order will not be filled.

 Bid and ask rate in Forex